cscrivner/coltanscrivner.com/content/project/Morbid Curiosity/index.md

 For a more in-depth discussion, check out [my interview on the Mad Scientist Podcast](https://www.spreaker.com/user/11756523/4-20-coltan-scrivner?fbclid=IwAR3LOQCWM6ARuEkq8e9Z7EfsLEHd05dZu4CXRnNbAj4m7I0IBba6sxZMhFY).

-[Click here](https://coltanscrivner.com/files/Morbid_Curiosity_Scale_instructions.pdf") to download the Morbid Curiosity Scale and how to use it.
-Please cite the Psychology of Morbid Curiosity paper (currently a preprint, [found here](https://psyarxiv.com/xug34/)) if you use it.
+[Click here](https://coltanscrivner.com/files/Morbid_Curiosity_Scale_instructions.pdf") to download the Morbid Curiosity Scale and see how to use it.
+Please cite the Psychology of Morbid Curiosity paper (currently a preprint, [found here](https://psyarxiv.com/xug34/)) if you use the scale.

 ### Relevant articles